5 –Step Plan To Fast-track Your Sales Pipeline Into New Business

 Every sales leader knows the end-of-the-quarter drill: the final weeks of each quarter or year and the mad rush to get business in.
 This puts an incredible amount of pressure on salespeople, sales leaders, and also on customers who often end up committing to a purchase before they are ready.

 Can you relate to this seasonal rollercoaster?
-As you reach the end of a quarter, there’s this panic to get the business in.
+As you reach the end of a quarter, there’s this panic to get the last deals in.
 As soon as that’s done, everyone relaxes.

 Then you rinse and repeat, every 3 months, with an exaggerated version at the year-end.